Decomposed Prompting: A Modular Approach for Solving Complex Tasks: Case Studies

 We next evaluate on the CommaQA-E dataset \citep{Khot2022HeyAC} under the reading comprehension setting.
 The dataset consists of synthetically generated entities (e.g. Erowid award), facts (``Wetherality was an actor in the movie Dewbar.'') and multi-hop questions (e.g., ``What awards have the actors of the Erowid winning movies received?'').
 Due to the presence of many distractors and, as a result, longer context, this dataset has been shown to be hard for standard LMs even when fine-tuned.

 To fit these questions within GPT3's context limit (2049 tokens), we generate a smaller version of the CommaQA-E dataset and of the compositional generalization split such that we can fit at least four examples in the context for \COT prompts.
-For the question ``What awards have movies produced by people born in 1910 won?'', the \COT is: \textit{The people born in 1910 were Muntaril and Teeplemole.
-Teeplemole produced the movies Featsaw and Zalate.
-Muntaril produced the movie Premercy.
-Featsaw was awarded the Zorgion award.
-Premercy was awarded the Chowwurst award.
-Zalate was awarded the Hallowcock award.
-So the answer is ["Zorgion", "Chowwurst", "Hallowcock"].}
+The \COT prompts describe the sequence of facts needed to arrive at the answer (see App.~\ref{app:prompts} for all the prompts).

 For \acro, we can separate the task of decomposition (independent of the context) from the sub-tasks of single-hop question answering.
 As shown in Fig.~\ref{fig:commaqa_prompts}, we provide examples of the context-independent decomposition in the decomposer prompt and use the separate sub-task prompts to teach the QA skill over the given context.
 Additionally, we can choose the granularity of decomposition to trade off human effort for increased accuracy.
 For example, we could have single QA prompt to handle all the questions or create QA prompts for different classes of questions.
-In our experiments, each sub-task prompt contains 8 QA examples (2 questions/para) (see App.~\ref{app:prompts} for the prompts).
+In our experiments, each sub-task prompt contains 8 QA examples (2 questions/para).
 We evaluate three different prompts and report the average results in Fig.~\ref{fig:commaqa_results}.